Nikon D3400 vs Canon 60D

 - More heavily discounted: Has been around for much longer (launched in August 2010).

-If the count of individual advantages (bullet points above) is taken as a guide, the D3400 is the clear winner of the match-up (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D3400 emerges as the winner of the contest (14 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Nikon D3400 vs Canon 60D